-As used in all surface mining rules, except as may be otherwise specifically provided in the rules adopted pursuant to Chapter 1514. of the Revised Code:
+As used in Chapters 1501:14-1 to 1501:14-6 of the Administrative Code, except as may be otherwise specifically provided in the rules adopted pursuant to Chapter 1514. of the Revised Code:

 (A) "Accident," as used in division (C) of section 1514.40 of the Revised Code, means an accident as defined in paragraph (h) of 30 C.F.R.
 50.2.

-(B) "Acid Drainage" means the flow of acid water resulting from the surface mining operation.
+(B) "Acid Drainage" means the flow of acid water resulting from a surface mining operation.

 (D) "Acid Water" means any water, the pH of which, as determined by standard methods, is below 6.0.